Ho-Ro/nanovna-tools/README.md

 # Toolbox for NanoVNA and tinySA

-Small ***NanoVNA*** and ***tinySA*** program(s) for scripting and automatisation, developed on Debian stable (bullseye), but every other Linux/Unix system should work too.
-Windows and Mac are untested due to missing HW.
+Small ***NanoVNA*** and ***tinySA*** programs for scripting and automation, developed on Debian stable (bullseye), but any other Linux/Unix system should work.
-To build a debian package just type `make deb`.
-You need to install python3-stdeb, the Python to Debian source package conversion plugins for distutils.
+Windows and Mac are untested due to lack of HW.
+The Python tools can be used without installation on all systems where a Python interpreter is available, this is standard for Linux and Mac.
+For Windows you have to install Python separately.
-Some python tools require also the modules `cv2`, `matplotlib`, `numpy`, `PIL`, and `scikit-rf`, which should normally already be on your computer if you are involved in RF and microwave data processing and visualisation.
+Some Python tools also require the modules `cv2`, `matplotlib`, `numpy`, `PIL` and `scikit-rf`, which should normally already be present on your computer if you are involved in processing and visualising RF and microwave data with Python.
+If you are working under Linux and want to install the tool in your path, you can create a Debian package by typing `make deb`.
+For this you need to install python3-stdeb, the module for converting Python code and modules to a Debian package.

+## Communication and Measurement

-## nanovna_command.py
+### nanovna_command.py

 A simple gateway to the *NanoVNA* or *tinySA* shell commands for use in automatisation scripts, e.g.:

     ./nanovna_command.py help
     Commands: scan scan_bin data frequencies freq sweep power bandwidth saveconfig clearconfig touchcal touchtest pause resume cal save recall trace marker edelay capture vbat tcxo reset smooth vbat_offset transform threshold help info version color

-## nanovna_command.c
+### nanovna_command.c

 The same function, coded in C.

-## nanovna_capture.py
+### nanovna_capture.py

 Fast command line tool that captures a screenshot from *NanoVNA* or *tinySA* and stores it as small png:
 - Connect via USB serial